|The Little Green Apple|

-Example of Rhizomes
+Example of rhizomes

-is the number one cause for damaged and weed infested lawns.
+Mowing too short is the number one cause for damaged and weed infested lawns.
 Just like with trees, the height of the top relates to the depth of its roots.
 Grass with deep roots have a better chance to survive a drought and it also keeps the soil shady, preventing moisture loss and drying of the sun, which in turn, compacts the soil.

-not only makes a great clean cut; it also prevents a level of vulnerability for diseases.
+A sharp blade not only makes a great, clean cut; it also prevents a level of vulnerability for diseases.
 A clean cut across the top of the blade closes itself off, a lot like scabbing.
 When your blade is dull, it rips and shreds instead of cutting, making it more difficult to seal itself off from harmful diseases.

-for different types of grass see the mowing chart for your ideal lawn height.
+For suggested blade heights for different types of grass see the mowing chart for your ideal lawn height.